inko-lang/inko/docs/source/getting-started/error-handling.md

 }
 ```

-Removing files is done using the method `std::fs::file.remove`, which we now
+Removing files is done using the method `std.fs.file.remove`, which we now
 import along with the `ReadWriteFile` type.
 Because failing to remove the file
 isn't a big deal, we ignore the `Result` returned by it by assigning it to `_`.